cadjai/httpd-ex/README.md

 You can now use your browser to navigate to the route or use curl to query the route.

 > : Warning **Note that to create the reencrypt route the only certificate attribute needed is the dest-ca-cert.
 If you set both the dest-ca-cert and the ca-cert you get the 'application not available' error.**

+For the secure route generated above you can also add path and/or hostname to the command if needed.
+> : Warning If using path with reencrypt route on an OpenShift 4.10.x, ensure that the pod has TLS1.3 enabled.
+We have seen an issue where with path enabled the route stopped working and it took a lot of troubleshooting to get to the bottom of this.